EB5AN Leads the EB-5 Industry with Fourteen Form I-956F Approvals—and No RFEs

 More Form I-956F Approvals Than Any Other Regional Center Operator

-As mentioned above, we have now received seven Form I-956F approvals from USCIS for the EB-5 projects we manage.
+As mentioned above, we have now received fourteen Form I-956F approvals from USCIS for the EB-5 projects we manage.
 Despite offering a variety of EB-5 projects in different industries and markets, we have obtained these Form I-956F approvals with no RFEs.

 To our knowledge, EB5AN has more Form I-956F approvals than any other regional center operator.
 Once again, we have set a new benchmark for USCIS compliance across the EB-5 industry.